Dee8597/Dee8597/README.md

 - 👋 Hi, I’m @Dee8597 - Sai Deepak Khetal
 - 👀 I’m interested in Generative AI, Machine Learning, Artificial Intelligence
-- 🌱 I’m currently working on building chatbots using llms
+- 🌱 I’m currently working on building chatbots using llms, Machine learning models training them and deploying.
 - 💞️ I’m looking to collaborate on more projects
 - 📫 How to reach me via linkedin - https://www.linkedin.com/in/deepak-k-03a76b1b3/